srnarasim/dataprism-apps/docs/tds_submission.md

 ### 3. Analytics-Specialized AI Agents

-Building on contextual engineering's emphasis on domain-specific AI, we develop agents specifically trained for analytical reasoning.
+Building on context engineering's emphasis on domain-specific AI, we develop agents specifically trained for analytical reasoning.
 Unlike general-purpose AI assistants, these agents consume analytics-focused context to:
 - **Reason about data quality** using business rules
 - **Explain analytical results** in business context
 - **Suggest relevant follow-up questions** based on current analysis